Request Your Tooth Extraction Consultation

 Large Cavities

 Major tooth decay can result in the infection and inflammation of the dental pulp.
 This can cause severe pain and lead to the loss of a tooth.
-If a large cavity results in irreversible pulpitis, a root canal procedure will be necessary, or an extraction to prevent further damage.
+If a large cavity results in irreversible pulpitis, an extraction can prevent further damage.

 Wisdom Teeth

-It is not uncommon for wisdom teeth to grow in improperly, leading to problems with crowding, cavities or pain.
-If your wisdom teeth are impacted, it can increase the risk of infection and inflammation if the tooth is not extracted.
+It is not uncommon for wisdom teeth to grow in improperly, leading to problems with crowding, cavities, and pain.
+If your wisdom teeth are impacted, it can increase the risk of infection and inflammation if they are not extracted.

 Cracked or Broken Tooth